About First Impressions

 “You’ll never get a second chance to make a first impression”

-Lead someones eye in the right direction and they’ll pick up on things that attract them.
-Lead someone to believe in your brand, and strike with every first chance you get.
+Lead someones eye in the right direction with that first impression and they’ll pick up on things that attract them.
+Lead someone to believe in your personal brand with by always making they you are bring out a positive perception of who you are.
 I didn’t create the connections I’ve made by giving off the wrong impression when I introduce myself to people, and neither should you.
-Creating a positive perception of yourself is the key to an amazing personal brand.
+Creating a positive perception of yourself using that first impression as a jump start is key to building an amazing personal brand.